maker-ATOM/optical-odometry/README.md

 ### usb_driver.py

 `usb_driver` ros node listens on the the USB port for the specific device it has been launched for.
 The node publishes dx and dy registered by the individual sensor at a rate of `50 Hz`.
 Since the sensor works on interrupt transfer mode if the robot is not moving, no data is transferred by the sensor.
-Timeout methods ensures the node ends the listening process after every `10ms`.
+Timeout methods ensures the node ends the listening process after every `20ms`.
 And so this inactivity is logged with a throttle period of `1sec`.
 In case of sensor disconnection the node logs this information and terminates it execution.

 ### interface.py

+Where should the robot pose be updated?
+In master_callback or subscription_callback => should be subscription_callback because data received is dx and dy, and publishment in master_callback

 ### optical_odometry.launch.py